• in progress •

 • installation, 2011 •

 An interactive video installation that discusses our movement through life.
 This installation was fully funded through a Burning Man Art Grant.

 • 3:30 minutes, digital, 2010 •

 Ideas of gender and power are explored through a familiar nursery rhyme.

-A short documentary about family during the 1930s and the demise of small town America.
+A short meditation on family during the 1930s and the demise of small town America.

 A fairy tale gone astray.

 Possession and loss are found within a nursery rhyme.

 The Rita Hayworth Masquerade

 • 22 minutes, digital/16mm, 2005